Abbasarif123/The-GO-Casino-/README.md

-Here is a complete and professional `README.md` file for your project.
-You can save this in the root of your project directory as `README.md`.
-It explains what the project is, how it is structured, and how anyone can run or deploy it.

----

 # 🎰 Go Casino - Web Slot Machine

 A full-stack web-based slot machine game.
 This project features a robust backend built in Go and a modern, responsive frontend built with vanilla HTML, CSS, and JavaScript.